Guardiome/guardiome.org/content/yc_application_2020.md

 Currently > 100% donations.

-In 2 years > ~X% donations, ~X% collaborative research grants, ~X%
+In 2 years > ~X% donations, ~X% collaborative research grants

-In 10 years > ~X% donations, ~X% enterprise cancer forecast software revenue
+In 10 years > ~X% donations, ~X% collaborative research grants, ~X% enterprise cancer forecast software revenue

 ## If you've applied previously with the same idea, how much progress have you made since the last time you applied?
 Anything change?

+I have not applied with this idea.

-Havent applied with same idea.
-APplied with private whoel genome sequencing idea in 2016 and made it to the interview. but kept pivoting, removed hardware, sfotware only, business is self-sustained.
+We applied in 2016 with a private whole genome sequencing + analysis idea and made it to the interview.
+We listened to YC feedback and pivoted from hardware to software only.
+Today the business is profitable.

 ## If you have already participated or committed to participate in an incubator, "accelerator" or "pre-accelerator" program, please tell us about it.